 - PEX pipe cutter

 - 50 Cinch rings + crimp tool

 - 15 brass fittings

 And for most camper van builds, you likely won’t need any other PEX-related products for your plumbing project.

-It’s hard to over exaggerate just how easy it is to piece together different PEX pipes.
-You simply cut the PEX pipe to size, insert the tube over a metal fitting, and crimp a copper ring to keep the pipe in place.
+It’s hard to exaggerate just how easy it is to piece together different PEX pipes.
+You cut the PEX pipe to size, insert the tube over a metal fitting, and crimp a copper ring to keep the pipe in place.
 It really is that simple.

 Compare this to having to weld copper pipes together or use messy glue to hold together PVC tubes.

 We link to a helpful YouTube video at the end of this post showing how easy it is to assemble a PEX pipe plumbing system.

 PEX pipes are made of flexible plastic (cross-linked polyethylene), perfect for DIY van conversions.
 Because this material can flex and bend, the pipes are much more forgiving if your measurements aren’t 100% accurate.
 This is perfect for plumbing beginners like us!

 Furthermore, this cross-linked polyethylene resists high temperatures, corrosion, and abuse, which is perfect for camper vans that intend to travel in a wide range of temperatures and climates.